eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 - An A record for your first service such as `grafana.example.com`, or on the domain itself `example.com` to use for CNAMEs.
 The A record will be the IP address of your node
-- Optionally, additional CNAMEs for `grafana`, `prysm`, `eth1` and `eth1ws`, depending on which services you want to reverse-proxy on the node
+- Optionally, additional CNAMEs for `grafana`, `prysm`, `ec` and `ecws`, depending on which services you want to reverse-proxy on the node

 ## Traefik common settings